smnookin/smnookin.github.io/_posts/2014-11-24-your-filename.md

 “Everybody wants to make some sort of contribution to the world; I don’t feel like I’ve made such a gigantic one...there are really very ordinary people who change the world, and I think compared to them I am nothing...I wish I could do something in my own little way that would help hundreds of people.”

+## 'Prepare, prepare, prepare'

 Corkin was born in Hartford, Connecticut, and studied clinical psychology as an undergraduate at Smith College.
 She was originally premed.
 “I wanted to help people, corny as that sounds.”
 But she hated her first chemistry class and decided not to go into medicine.
 Her study of neuroscience, and especially her work with HM, started quite accidentally.
 As a graduate student at McGill University in Montreal, she read a paper by the father of a childhood friend.
-It was about an experimental procedure on a severe epileptic: a bilateral temporal lobectomy.1
+It was about an experimental procedure on a severe epileptic: a bilateral temporal lobectomy.

+At the time, treatment for epilepsy often included cutting away parts of the brain implicated in seizures.
+However, the roles of the various parts of the brain were not really known, so much was learned from the deficits sustained by people who had had parts of their brains surgically removed.
+In the case of HM, the neurosurgeon, William Scoville, tried something that had never been done before: he completely cut away both sides of HM’s hippocampus, a seahorse-shaped structure deep in the left and right temporal lobes.

 The patient was HM.
 Though his seizures abated, the side effects devastated his personal life and independence.
 HM lost the ability to form new memories after the surgery.
 He still had his childhood memories, and his working memory was unchanged, but his brain could no longer encode information retained for a few seconds into longer-term memories.